 Many of our conferences are held under the Chatham House Rule, to provide a 'safe' space for open and honest debate and discussion.
 This rule means that participants are free to use the information they gather from an event, but neither the identity nor the affiliation of the speakers, nor that of any other participant, will be revealed outside of the room.

-We offer student bursaries to help students with limited financial circumstances to attend, and we are moving towards a financial model that allows us to offer more free places for invited delegates, to reach more people and ensure a balanced cross-spectrum of participants.
+We offer bursaries to help students with limited financial means to attend, and to support representatives of not-for-profit orgnaisations who would otherwise not be able to attend.
+We are also moving towards a financial model that allows us to offer more free places for invited delegates, to reach more people and to ensure a balanced cross-spectrum of participants.